-The INP programme serves working professionals at the mid-career to senior career level, who hold or aspire to leadership positions in government, international organisations and NGOs--as well as those in private sector seeking relevant skills and exposure.
-It has proven to be relevant for those working across the fields of negotiations, public policy, strategic planning, governance, communications & advocacy, or general management within the public, private and non-profit sectors.
+The INP programme serves working professionals at the mid to senior career levels, who hold or aspire to leadership positions in government, international organisations and NGOs - as well as those in private sector seeking relevant skills.
+It is relevant for those working across the fields of negotiations, public policy, strategic planning, governance, or general management within the public, private and non-profit sectors.

 Academic background: bachelor's degree minimum (no particular discipline is required), with many participants having a prior master's degree and some with PhD

 Professional work in a relevant field of several years (full-time / post-bachelor) is required.
 This is open to those from across public, private or NGO sectors; generally, those offered admission have demonstrated progressive growth in responsibility in their career and most who join the cohort bringing 10 or more years of experience

 Selection is primarily based on professional background, candidate's motivation and applicability for current work or future career opportunities

 Proficiency in English (no certificate is required, although interviews by skype or in-person in Geneva may be requested to validate capacity for graduate-level study in this professional context)